Click on the link below to read the 2022 information

 This September is Gynaecological Cancer Awareness Month.
-We’re asking you to Step Up for Ovarian Cancer and join our Virtual Edinburgh Kilt Walk Team from the 11th to 13th of September.
+We’re asking you to Step Up for Ovarian Cancer and join our Kiltwalk team in Glascoe on September 26th.

 We’ve joined forces with the University of Edinburgh Development Trust to support the leading UK low-grade serous cancer research team at the Edinburgh Cancer Research Centre.

-Over the Virtual Weekend get that tartan on and take on any Kiltwalk Inspired challenge you wish from home.
-Walk, run, cycle – it’s up to you.
-Be active and raise vital funds for research to find better treatments to help women with ovarian cancer live longer.
+Choose from a 3.5 or 16.5 mile distance.
+Be active and raise vital funds for research to find better treatments to help women with low grade serous ovarian cancer live longer.

-Every donation will be matched by up to 50%.
+Every donation will be matched by up to 50% by the Hunter Foundation.

 Diane was diagnosed with low-grade serous carcinoma at 49 years old.
 In the last six years she has had three surgeries, two courses of chemotherapy and several hormone therapy treatments.